-SECTION 3.7 FEES
+SECTION 3.7 FEES [AMENDED 6/19/21]

-The Board of Selectmen shall establish fees for all permits where permit fees have not been specified within this Ordinance.
+The Select Board shall establish fees for all permits where permit fees have not been specified within this Ordinance.
 A copy of the fee schedule shall be available from the Code Enforcement Officer.